okTurtles/group-income/docs/Getting-Started-frontend.md

 #### When should I create a `.vue` file instead of an `.ejs` file?

 - If you're creating a logic-heavy page that takes advantage of Vue.js's two-way data bindings feature.
-- If you are designing a complex, self-contained re-usable component.
+- If you are designing a complex, self-contained reusable component.
 In Group Income, a good candidate for such a component is this payment row widget:

     ![row](https://gitlab.okturtles.com/uploads/okturtles/group-income-simple/b3d1ff2112/row.jpg)

 Remember, **you can use Vue.js features within `.ejs` files!**

-There's no problem with using the [v-link](https://vuejs.github.io/vue-router/en/link.html) directive within an `.ejs` file when linking to another "page".
+There's no problem with using the [router-link](https://router.vuejs.org/en/essentials/nested-routes.html) directive within an `.ejs` file when linking to another "page".

 Otherwise we recommend sticking with `.ejs` files, although to be honest it doesn't matter much.